 [signature]

-Sometimes, you’ll follow up with a cold prospect multiple times without a single reply.
-Here, you’ll be treading on thin ice.
-If you continue to be persistent, you might annoy or enrage your prospects, damaging your brand reputation or increasing your spam score.
+Sometimes you’ll follow up with a cold prospect multiple times without a single reply.
+Here, you’re treading on thin ice.
+If you continue being persistent, you might annoy your prospects, damage your brand reputation, or increase your spam score.
+But you might also be only one or two emails away from closing the deal.

-13. Subject: Not interested?
+Subject: Not interested?

 Hi [name],